valerygudko/word-counter-library/README.md

     4. If input word does not exist in the static dictionary of Translator respective error message with 404 error code will be returned.
     5. If input word has non-alphabetic characters error message with 422 error code will be returned.
     6. If input array of words contains invalid word (any of the type described in points 3-5) the input array of words won't be processed and respective error will be returned.

+Re: further enhancements, to expose lib functionality to external clients 2 apis were created to represent 2 methods (API documentation could be added along with security in place).
+For resiliency Hazelcast has been used for distrubuted caching (further config ie TTL etc could be added).

 ## Get up and running